A few days ago when I was driving my car, my elder brother sitting beside me told about the newly released audio interface by MOTU.

 - Supports 44.1-192 kHz sample rates

 - USB audio class compliant for plug-and-play operation on Mac.
-Now no driver required for operation.
+Now no driver is required for operation.

-- Driver loopback best for capturing host output, live streaming and podcasting
+- Driver loopback is best for capturing host output, live streaming, and podcasting

 - Bus-powered USB-C with power switch

 - Metal body